portegys/Mona/Readme.txt

 socker 7671 $MONA_HOME/bin/mona
 Note: kill socker command when finished to free port and avoid security risk.
 2. Edit maze_mouse.html and set ServerHost (and ServerPort if needed).
-3. Run applet from maze_mouse.html.
+3. Run appletviewer on maze_mouse.html.
 Instructions are on the web page.

 Application:
 java -Djava.library.path=$MONA_HOME/bin (Windows) or $MONA_HOME/lib (UNIX)